spatie/browsershot/docs/introduction.md

 Browsershot::html('<h1>Hello world!!</h1>')->save('example.pdf');
 ```

-Browsershot also can get the body of an html page after JavaScript has been executed:
+Browsershot also can get the body of an HTML page after JavaScript has been executed:

 ```php
 Browsershot::url('https://example.com')->bodyHtml(); // returns the html of the body
 ```

-If you wish to retrieve an array list with all of the requests that the page triggered you can do so:
+If you wish to retrieve an array list with all the requests that the page triggered you can do so:

 ```php
 $requests = Browsershot::url('https://example.com')